fkhadra/react-toastify/README.md

 #### Reset option or inherit from ToastContainer

-If you want the update toast to inherit from the `ToastContainer` you can reset an option by passing null.
+If you want to inherit props from the `ToastContainer`, you can reset an option by passing null.
 It's particulary usefull when you remove the `closeButton` from a toast and you want it back during the update:

 ```js